 Abersoch, situated on the Llyn Peninsula offers great beaches, internationally recognised sailing waters and good surfing.
 Shops, restaurants, bars and cafes are all plentiful and easily accessible in town.

 The Abersoch golf course was designed by Harry Varden and opened in 1908.
 It is a links and parkland course with stunning views.
 It has recently been placed 17th best golf course in Wales and has been voted the friendliest!
-Prices start from £35.

-The Bear Grylls survival academy offers you a chance to learn survival techniques out in the wilderness – it’s an amazing opportunity for you to learn life skills.
+The Bear Grylls Survival Academy offers you a chance to learn survival techniques out in the wilderness – it’s an amazing opportunity for you to learn life skills.
 You never know when you might need them!

-The most popular beach in Abersoch, its sheltered position makes ideal for both bathers and watersports.
+Main Beach is the most popular beach in Abersoch, its sheltered position makes ideal for both bathers and watersports.
 With no severe rips or currents, it is a great place for children and very popular with windsurfers.
-There are international sailing events held from the beach during the summer months.
-Beach huts can also be rented on this beach.
-Lots of facilities near by as its in the centre of Abersoch itself.
+There are beach huts available to rent and lots of facilities near by as it’s in the centre of Abersoch itself.

 - Blaenau Ffestiniog is where you will find Bounce Below (an underground tampoline experience), Zip World Caverns (an incredible, underground exploring activity) and Titan (first 4 people zip line).

 - Conwy Valley is home to Zip Safari (a series of 23 zip lines through the trees), Plummet (jump from a 100ft tower), Skyride (Europe’s highest 5 seater swing), Treetop Nets (nets suspended in trees 60ft above the ground to run around in), Fforest Coaster (an alpine coaster that runs throug the forest at exhilarating speeds) and Tree Hoppers (a woodland experience for younger ones).

 - Bangor is where you will find Velocity (the fastest zipline in the world and the longest in Europe).